Famous INFPs: Celebrities With the INFP Personality Type

 James Taylor - American singer and songwriter, James Taylor, achieved a breakthrough in 1970 with the single “fire and rain.”
 He has had many best-selling songs.
 He achieved his first number one album in the US in 2015 by recording “Before this World.”

 Isabel Briggs Myers - Author, Isabel Briggs Myers, is an American co-creator of a personality inventory known as Myers-Briggs type indicator.
-Implementing ideals of Carl Jung, the test is used to assess personality types such as INFP.
+Implementing ideas of Carl Jung, the test is used to assess personality types such as INFP.

 George Orwell - English novelist, George Orwell, is known for his works on social injustice.
 He is most well known for his dystopian novel, 1984 and the novel animal farm.
 His work still influences political culture: the term Orwellian which describe totalitarian social practices.

 Fred Savage - American actor, Fred Savage, is best known for his role in the TV series the “Wonder Years.”
-Today he is also a director and producer and has earned several awards including People’s choice and young Artist Awards.
+Today he is also a director and producer and has earned several awards including People’s choice and Young Artist Awards.

 Lisa Kudrow - Actress and comedian, Lisa Kudrow, known for her portrayal of Phoebe Buffay on the sitcom Friends.
 Kudrow received 10 Emmy Award nominations, 12 Screen Actors Guild Award nominations, and a nomination for a Golden Globe Award.